 2. Pick Up a Side Hustle

 Spending less will help you pay off your debt faster, but if you want to make even more progress, you need to earn more money too.
-Luckily, we live in one of the best times in history to pick up a side hustle (and Lili has the tools to help you maximize your freelance earnings by optimizing your tax refund.)
+Luckily, we live in one of the best times in history to pick up a side hustle (and Lili has the tools to help you maximize your freelance earnings by optimizing your tax return.)
 Thanks to our phones and computers, anyone has the ability to earn extra income, even with a busy schedule.
 Some platforms like Steady or Upwork are designed to help you find that extra income.

 The beauty of earning money from a side hustle is that every dollar you earn on the side is theoretically a dollar that you don’t need.
 That means you can use all of the money you earn from your side hustle towards your debt.
 Even a few hundred dollars per month of extra income can make a big difference in your debt repayment progress.